 With or without insurance, pulmonary hypertension (PH) treatments can be costly.
-If you are seeking help covering the co-pay for your pulmonary hypertension therapy in 2018 you may wish to take some or all of the following steps.
+If you are seeking help covering the co-pay for your pulmonary hypertension therapy, you may wish to take some or all of the following steps.
 This list represents resources PHA is aware of that are likely to be applicable to many in the PH community.
 It is by no means an exhaustive list of state or local assistance that may be available in your area.

 Many pharmaceutical companies or specialty pharmacies sponsor drug-specific assistance programs to help patients navigate the reimbursement process.